Versus04/SELABWEBSITE/README.md

 - 🔐 Error handling for file operations and database connections

 ## ⚡ Performance
-- 📈 The model achieves approximately 98% accuracy (adjusted)
+- 📈 The model achieves approximately 98% accuracy
 - ⚡ Symptoms are processed in real-time
 - 🚀 Database operations are optimized with proper indexing

-## 🔮 Future Improvements
-1. 🔐 Implementation of user authentication system
-2. 🤖 Addition of more sophisticated ML models
-3. 🔄 Integration with external medical databases
-4. 📱 Mobile application development
-5. 🌍 Multi-language support
-6. 📊 Enhanced visualization of symptom-disease relationships

-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📄 License
 [Add your license information here]